 Analysis: The school met this standard.
-The school leader confirmed all Board members had access to packets at least 3 days prior to all board meetings.
+VOA records show Board documents were distributed to all Board members and VOA-MN at least 3 days prior to each board meeting.

 Governance Standard 16 - The board of directors maintains a Board Documents Binder which includes meeting minutes, bylaws and articles of incorporation and financial statements; and statutory requirements for posting board related information on the school's website.